OuhscBbmc/redcap-manual-v1/check/part11.md

 #### Are competency tests used to confirm user understanding of Part 11 principles? {#sec-check-part11-esignatures-training-rolebased}

 It is the responsibility of the RT to confirm user understanding of Part 11 principles.
+The RT may develop a competency test for their team, if desired.

 ## Record Retention (Sec G) {#sec-check-part11-retention}